tbhood04/microbit-tinyshell/README.md

 # microbit-tinyshell
-A tiny shell for Micro bit written in C++ that is designed to be integrated into other projects.
+A tiny shell for Microbit written in C++ that is designed to be integrated into other projects.
 It includes an extremely small amount of commands by default, but is designed to be easily extensible with new commands.
 It does not output keys you have typed in, but that can be added in the future.

 # Version Support
-As of right now, I only have a Micro bit v2 to test on, so I can only gurantee functionality with that version.
+As of right now, I only have a Microbit v2 to test on, so I can only gurantee functionality with that version.

 # Building from source
-To build from source, first prepare the Micro bit C++ runtime maintained by Lancaster University.
-To do this on the Micro bit v2, follow the instructions at https://github.com/lancaster-university/microbit-v2-samples.
-Please note that I have only gotten the build tools to work through an Ubuntu 18.04 LTS environment.
+To build from source, first prepare the Microbit C++ runtime maintained by Lancaster University.
+To do this on the Microbit v2, follow the instructions at https://github.com/lancaster-university/microbit-v2-samples.
+Please note that I have only gotten the build tools to work on an Ubuntu 18.04 LTS environment.

 Next, clone this repository and copy all the files except main.cpp to the source directory of the microbit-v2-samples repository.